 I seriously would not be able to learn languages without italki (I’m taking 3 classes per week right now) try out a class and you’ll thank me later.
 They’re usually $9 or less!

 The Duome XP Hall of Fame is split up into a few categories.
-The first is “Questionable” meaning that although these accounts may have the most amount of XP, they are most likely bots and not actual people.
+The first is “Questionable” meaning that although these accounts may have the most XP on Duolingo overall, they are most likely bots and not actual people competing to be the best Duolingo player.

-The second category is the list with users that are most likely real people that have earned an insane amount of XP on Duolingo and deserve to be honored on the Hall of Fame!
+The second category is the list of users that are most likely real people who have earned an insane amount of XP on Duolingo and truly deserve to be honored in the Hall of Fame as the highest XP in Duolingo among legitimate players!

 The next place you can check for a list of users with the most amount of XP is in the Duolingo Forum.
 On this page is a user’s unofficial Hall of Fame List.